-PFAS as a Water Contaminant
+PFAS Water Treatment

 PFAS is a reference to a class of poly and perfluoroalkyl substances.
 The most commonly found and the most studied are perfluorooctanoic acid (PFOA), and perfluorooctanesulfonate (PFOS).
 Starting in the 1940’s, PFAS have been manufactured and used by a variety of industries.
 PFAS were utilized for stain and water-repellant and non-stick properties, and are found in a wide variety of consumer products and firefighting foam.